simonemarcan-tel/simonemarcan-tel/README.md

 ### Hi!
 My name is Simone Marcantel.
-I'm a soon to be grad of ★Cohort 59★ at Nashville Software School (expected February 2023).
+I'm a soon to be grad of Cohort 59★ at Nashville Software School (expected February 2023).

 ## Contact info:
 ##### email- simonemarcantel04@gmail.com